 End of contract flight: Employees and spouses (+2 children max) will also be entitled to fares to their normal place of residence to a maximum of 10,000 RMB each when they finally leave the school.

 The Employees first TWO children will NOT have to pay the academic fees (they will, however, be required to cover costs such as uniform, textbooks, meals and so on).
 The third child’s school fees (and any child thereafter) will be paid for by the school at a rate of 50 %, the other 50% of the fees being met by the Employee.
 School holidays are as follows: Summer holiday from late June to mid August, National Day Holiday in early October, Christmas and New Year, Chinese New Year and Labour Day Holiday plus all other Chinese Public Holidays.

 The school reimburses flight costs and various expenses on arrival.
-New teachers are housed in a hotel near the school for their first week in China while they look for a suitable apartment.
-The Foreign Liaison department will help to find an apartment and are available to sort out any problems with communication.
+New teachers are housed in a hotel near their school for the first week in China while they look for a suitable apartment.
+The Foreign Liaison departments will help to find an apartment and are available to sort out any problems with communication.

 As landlords demand a considerable deposit (usually 2 ½ months) plus the first month’s rent newly arrived teachers sometimes find they need to bring a good deal of money with them, however reimbursement of flights and expenses on arrival help in this respect.
 The school will also give an interest free loan (up to half a month’s salary) to any staff who find they do not have sufficient funds to cover their deposits or for any other emergency expenses.
 This is usually sufficient to cover expected expenses in the first month.
 New staff are paid from the first Monday of their arrival.

-The school provides a good medical package for staff and spouses to which children may be added for a small charge.
+The school provides a good medical package for staff and one dependent.
 There are excellent clinics locally that provide Western style medical care as well as Chinese medicine.
 The package also covers a range of hospitals in Hong Kong if specialist care or operations are needed.